mifi2945/mifi2945/README.md

 ## Projects
 ### `API_App`
 This application will be a country trivia game that relies on an API full of countries (you can find the link [here](https://nationnode.vercel.app/)).
 The goal of the game will be to guess the country by flag, any neighboring countries you know, and get within a reasonable population size of the country.
-A `README.md` will be made with more info for that specific branch.
+A `README.md` is included with more info for that specific project.
 Fun! 🗺️

 ## A Little About Me (and my skills!⚙️)
 Hi there!
 My name is Mikhail Filippov, and I am a current sophomore student at Milwaukee School of Engineering (MSOE) 🏴‍☠️ studying Computer Science; in addition to that, I have minors in Computer Engineering and Mathematics.
 My top languages include **Java**, **C**, **Python**, and Russian (not coding heh).
 I am in the process of self-teaching **HTML** and **JavaScript** and associated libraries, such as **React** and **Node.js**, which I hope to use to build some personal projects to post online! 😊 Some of the other skills I have include: Git (obviously), Assembly Programming (x86), Linux Operating Systems, JavaFX, Pandas, NumPy, VHDL, ML, and public presentations.